 - What conditions are treated with growth hormone therapy?

 Besides growth hormone deficiency (GHD), children may be treated with growth hormone replacement if they have:

 - Prader Willi syndrome (for information, see Genetics Home Reference: Prader Willi syndrome)

 - Turner syndrome

-- Why would athletes be tested for GH?
+- Why would athletes be tested for growth hormone?

-Because GH promotes muscle growth in adults, it may be taken by some adults as a performance-enhancing agent.
-Athletes may be tested for GH or IGF-1 when they are being tested for other performance-enhancing drugs (see the article on Drugs of Abuse for more on sports-related testing).
+Growth hormone promotes muscle growth in adults, so it may be taken by some adults as a performance-enhancing drug.
+Athletes may be tested for GH or IGF-1 when they are being tested for other performance-enhancing drugs.
+(See the article on Drugs of Abuse for more on sports-related testing.)